gciatto/phd-defense/sketch.md

 ### Current State of Technology

-- Small amount of mature technologies, many proof of concepts
+- Few mature technologies, many proof of concepts

-- Technological Silos
+- Technology silos

 - Prolog as the most prominent LBT